 Accommodations and Disability Access

-Accommodations and Disability Access (formerly Disability Support Services) is the department on campus that supports individuals with disabilities in obtaining reasonable accommodations to ensure equal access in the classroom, online learning environments, and the campus community.
+Accommodations and Disability Access supports students with disabilities in obtaining reasonable accommodations to ensure equal access in the classroom, online learning environments, and the campus community.
 We also advocate for accessibility and understanding on campus, work as a liaison between students with disabilities and their faculty, provide consultation and training for faculty and staff, and support students in developing self-advocacy skills.

 Commitment to Nondiscrimination